 Despite being a powerhouse in automotive research and development, the United States only has two companies in the top 15 global leaders in the automotive industry.

-Who are the leading innovators in the Automotive Industry?
+Who are the Key Inventors in the Automotive Industry?

 This chart highlights the top inventors in the automotive industry based on published patents from 2019 to 2024.
 The ranking showcases key innovators shaping technological advancements in the sector.